julie-forman-kay-lab/IDPConformerGenerator/example/cnot7_example/README.rst

         -f 12-262

 .. note::
+    You can access the in-development MC-SCE software `here<https://github.com/Oufan75/MCSCE>`_ to fix residue regions and add post-translational modifications.

     If you run into an error with ``mcsce`` and your input PDB has histines labled as ``HIS``, please change the three-letter code in the PDB file to ``HIP`` to account for all protonation states.

     Using the ``resre`` subclient like so above can help you with this.

 Any other parameters will only impact the disordered regions generated.
 Additional settings